Jab2870/grunt-markdown-site/README.md

 # grunt-site

-The easiest way to create a website with grunt
+The easiest way to create a markdown website with grunt

 ## Overview